Mohun Bagan Super Giant: Struggle with consistency (1948–1950s)

 In the first year after the independence the club handed the captaincy for two years to Talimeren Ao, who had been a part of the club since 1943 after leaving Maharana Club in Guwahati.
 Ao went on to lead the national team in 1948 Summer Olympics in London, along with teammates Mahabir Prasad and Sailen Manna.
 The club's secretary, Balai Das Chattopadhyay too had to leave for London as the team's head coach and trainer, while Gostho Pal filled in for his duties in the club.
 Anil Dey was called for the national team as well but stayed behind, and Dhanadaranjan 'Bokai' Sen carried out the captain's duties in the absence of Ao.
 In the same year, the Afghan monarch invited Mohun Bagan on the occasion of their independence celebrations but the club could not attend because of its preplanned agenda.
 That year, Mohun Bagan successfully defended the IFA Shield against Bhawanipore in the final.
 Ao's on-field excellences for the club and country caught the eyes of Arsenal and was offered a one-year contract but was turned down by him to later pursue MBBS.

-"I am proud and delighted that, fortunately, I have witnessed the IFA Shield tournament of 1911.
-During the freedom struggle, Mohun Bagan's existence inspired the youth.
-In the sports world of Bengal, Mohun Bagan has still maintained its excellence.
-Even after 60 years, Mohun Bagan has kept its youth unaffected.
-I pray that on our beloved Motherland, Mohun Bagan's sporting spirit may survive forever."